 29.02.12.
 Kilmore St red zone view, NW up Victoria St. Casino right

-Durham St Nth / Peterborough St: Opp Christchurch Casino, I snapped Guardian Trust bldg, when an officious, little man with thinning, grey hair & crumpled sports jacket parked his car in the carpark & objected to me snapping "his" bldg.
+Durham St Nth / Peterborough St: Opposite Christchurch Casino, while I snapped Guardian Trust multi-storey, a little grey-man parked his car & objected to me snapping "his" bldg.

 29.02.12.
 Orange, plastic, road cone cordon.
 Red zone, Kilmore St, northwards view, Durham St Nth.
 Casino left, Guardian Trust right